 UP ISSI Guide to New Normal

-As we await for the official comprehensive guidebook from the Inter-Agency Task Force on Emerging Infectious Disease (IATF-EID).
+As we await the official comprehensive guidebook from the Inter-Agency Task Force on Emerging Infectious Disease (IATF-EID).
 Local government units (LGU) and private business sectors, by now should have these guidelines and aggressively disseminate the multi-sectoral information on what to expect once the Enhanced Community Quarantine (ECQ) is lifted.

-Given that that we will deal with the virus every day until a vaccine is made available, how is the health safety guaranteed?
-During the GCQ, a newer preventive measure should be in place to avoid bigger risk of community outbreak.
+Given that we will deal with the virus every day until a vaccine is made available, how is the health safety guaranteed?
+During the GCQ, a newer preventive measure should be in place to avoid a bigger risk of community outbreak.
 Agreeing to relax the lockdown means we already have the safety precautions and exit plan in order to control the disease over ill-protected public areas such as flea markets, work places, and public transportations.
 The working community will soon go back to their jobs, how are we assured of our safety?
 Not contracting the disease?

 “The most important implication of the breakneck changes currently under way, though, is that there’s no going back to normality.
 That train has left the station.
 The coronavirus isn’t going away.
 And even when there is a vaccine, the risk will endure,” (J. Naughton, 2020)

 Cited in March 2020, Anti-Spitting Act of 2020, which seeks to ban and penalize spitting, coughing and sneezing in public.
 Also, a New Normal Law is being pushed that will establish social distancing and health and hygiene protocols.
 For the working professionals, a proposed House Bill 6623 or the “New Normal for the Workplace and Public Spaces Act of 2020” aims to set standards and protocols to be adopted in the coming years.
 The local communities are already exercising this new normal habit though House Bills are not yet turned into laws.